Logic and Discrete Mathematics

 Boolean formulas.
 Assignment and truth tables.
 Satisfiability.
 First-order logic.

-3. Arithmetics of integers, polynomials, and complex numbers
+3. Arithmetics of integers and polynomials

 Divisibility of integers.
 Maximum common divisor.
 Congruences Divisibility and congruence of polynomials.
 Roots and factorization.
-Complex numbers (binomial, polar and Moivre exponencial form).

 4. Basic enumeration and recurrences